chrisalbon/mlai/content/python/pandas_group_data_by_time.md

 Title: Group Data By Time
 Slug: pandas_group_data_by_time
 Summary: Group Data By Time
 Date: 2016-03-11 12:00
 Category: Python
 Tags: Data Wrangling
 Authors: Chris Albon

-On March 13, 2016, version 0.18.0 of pandas was released, with significant changes in how the resampling function operates.
+On March 13, 2016, version 0.18.0 of Pandas was released, with significant changes in how the resampling function operates.
 This tutorial follows v0.18.0 and will not work for previous versions of pandas.

 First let's load the modules we care about

-Want to learn more?
-I recommend these Python books: [Python for Data Analysis](http://amzn.to/2ljV9wY), [Python Data Science Handbook](http://amzn.to/2m0mgMB), and [Introduction to Machine Learning with Python](http://amzn.to/2mjYiwK).

 ## Preliminaries